hamoid/long-hugo-doc/README.md

     Web Server is available at http://localhost:1313
     Press ctrl+c to stop

-Open your [favorite editor](http://vim.spf13.com), edit and save your content and watch as Hugo rebuilds and reloads automatically.
+Open your [favorite editor](http://vim.spf13.com), edit and save your content, and watch as Hugo rebuilds and reloads automatically.

 It’s especially productive to leave a browser open on a second monitor and just glance at it whenever you save.
 You don’t even need to tab to your browser.
 Hugo is so fast that the new site will be there before you can look at the browser in most cases.

 Change and save this file.
-Notice what happened in your terminal.
+Notice what happened in your terminal:

     Change detected, rebuilding site